bistro-its-berkeley/BISTRO-Starter-Kit/docs/Introduction_transportation_problem.md

 ## The simulation inputs

-The simulation inputs for BEAM are comprised of specifications regarding public transit operations, ridehail partnerships and subsidies, and public transit finances.
+The simulation inputs for BEAM are comprised of specifications regarding mass transit operations, on-demand rideshare partnerships and incentives, and mass transit finances.

-For the **pilot test**, the input parameters specify:
+For **round I**, the input parameters specify:
 * **purchases and sales of buses serving a route**.
 * **adjustments to the frequency of buses on routes**.
-* **distribution of subsidies** for agents using ridehail and/or public transit.
+* **distribution of incentives** for agents using on-demand rides and/or mass transit.

-You will find more information on the Sioux Faux simulation inputs, where they are stored, and how to control them on the [inputs to optimize](https://github.com/vgolfier/Uber-Prize-Starter-Kit/blob/master/docs/Which-inputs-should-I-optimize.md) page.
+You will find more information on the Sioux Faux simulation inputs, where they are stored, and how to control them on the [inputs to optimize](/../../master/docs/Which-inputs-should-I-optimize.md) page.